cerb/cerb.github.io/_docs/getting_started/installation.md

 You can also configure a personalized name for the email address, such as your organization name.

 <div class="cerb-box note">
-	<p>For everything to work properly, this email address **absolutely must** route back into Cerb so that you receive new messages.
+	<p>For everything to work properly, this email address <b>absolutely must</b> route back into Cerb so that you receive new messages.
 This is usually accomplished by configuring a POP/IMAP mailbox for Cerb to download mail from.</p>
 </div>

 Once you're done, click the **Continue** button.